dojot/auth-manager/README.md

 This container bundles mosquitto with mqtt-manager.
-Mosquitto is an open source message broker that implements the MQTT protocol. mqtt-manager provides a REST service to update mosquitto access control list (ACL) and TLS options easy and 'on the fly'.
+Mosquitto is an open source message broker that implements the MQTT protocol. mqtt-manager provides a REST service to update mosquitto access control list (ACL) and TLS options easily and 'on the fly'.

-### Instalation
+### Running
-All mqtt-manager and mosquitto dependences should be automatic downloaded and configured by docker.
+All mqtt-manager and mosquitto dependencies should be automatically downloaded and configured when building the container.

-* mqtt-manager depends on a running instance of ejbca-rest
+* mqtt-manager depends on a running instance of [ejbca-rest](http://github.com/dojot/ejbca-rest)

 ## API